zeljkoobrenovic/grounded-architecture/_posts/2022-08-02-ea-as-strategy.md

 By progressing through these stages, organizations can achieve operational excellence and strategic agility, enabling them to thrive in a rapidly changing business environment.

+For architects, the practical takeaway is clear: strategy becomes real through operating choices, process design, and technology structure.
+A grounded architecture practice helps leaders make those choices consciously rather than inheriting them by accident.
+That is what turns architecture from a support activity into a strategic capability.

+That framing also prepares the next strategic discussions in the book, such as outsourcing and adjacent business models, where the same question returns in a different form: how should technology structure and governance reflect the strategic choices the organization is making?

 <br>
 ## To Probe Further